styfle/exeggcute/README.md

 ## What's with the name?

-`exeggcute` is named after the pokemon, Exeggcute.
+The name `exeggcute` is named after the pokemon, Exeggcute.
 You can see more code/projects named after pokemon at [repokemon](https://cheeaun.github.io/repokemon/).

 ## Why did you make this?

 I wanted to execute a chain of commands that reads nicely and not worry about syntax.
+The node core APIs do not use promises so it's easy to get into [callback hell](http://callbackhell.com/). `exeggcute` makes it easy to write a RESTful API that executes several commands in a row and fails if any one command in the chain fails.

+### Advanced Usage Example
 Below is an example that mirrors code from the `originRepo` to the `targetRepo`.
 This is a hook that runs for each push of a branch or tag to the `originRepo` and will then push that branch/tag to the `targetRepo`.